Fat is Fat, Right? Check Your Omegas!

-To feed flaxseed meal or Chia seeds, it is best to limit the amount fed to no more than 1/2 cup per 400 lbs of body weight (120 ml per 180 kg of body weight).
+To feed ground flaxseeds, it is best to limit the amount fed to no more than 1/2 cup per 400 lbs of body weight (120 ml per 180 kg of body weight).
+Chia seeds are also excellent and can be fed at 1/4 cup per 400 lbs of body weight (60 ml per 180 kg bw).
 The dosage for flaxseed oil should be 1.5 tablespoons per 400 lbs of body weight (22.5 ml per 180 kg body weight).

 When feeding oils that are high in omega 6s, such as soybean, corn, and wheat germ oils, they should not exceed the amount of omega 3 sources.
 Even though soybean oil has about 7% omega 3s, the vast majority of its content is from omega 6s.
 And, if your horse requires more fat than these can offer, you can safely add rice bran oil (high in omega 9s).
-Finally, it’s best to avoid coconut oil and animal fat.
-These contain too much saturated fat and horses are just not designed to handle these feed sources.
+Finally, it’s best to avoid overfeeding coconut oil; some may be beneficial but we don't have long term studies to promote its consumption over the long term.